about

 Recording and perturbing neural/molecular activity as flies interact with different substrate options and make decisions (e.g., lay eggs) (Vijayan et. al. 2023).

 My most recent publications explore the discrete decision to lay an individual egg with the aim of making headway into the neural mechanisms of cognitive decision making.
-I noticed that flies search from many seconds to minutes before depositing each egg, and I discovered that flies, remarkably, use a working memory of past egg-laying substrate options to assess the relative value of the current option (Vijayan et. al. 2022).
-I then developed a head-fixed preparation for recording neural activity (two-photon imaging and electrophysiology) as flies explore substrate options and lay eggs, and I discovered a neural activity signal in specific neurons that fluctuates up and down – over many seconds to minutes – as a fly searches for an egg-laying site.
+I noticed that flies explore from many seconds to minutes before depositing each egg, and I discovered that flies, remarkably, use a memory of past egg-laying substrate options to assess the relative value of the current option (Vijayan et. al. 2022).
+I then developed a head-fixed preparation for recording neural activity (two-photon imaging and electrophysiology) as flies explore substrate options and lay eggs, and I discovered a neuronal activity signal in specific neurons that fluctuates up and down – over many seconds to minutes – as a fly explores for an egg-laying site.
 The fluctuations in this signal likely represent the moment-to-moment “considerations” of the fly.
 The overall propensity of this signal to rise is related to the relative value of the current option and when this signal hits a threshold level, an egg is deposited (Vijayan et. al. 2023, recorded talk).
 This rise-to-threshold signal helps extend those previously found in mammals by demonstrating that rising processes can causally initiate action and guide minute-timescale or self-paced deliberations between options (not just seconds-timescale or cued decisions).
 My work raises the possibility that a similar type of signal may exist in humans choosing a dish at a restaurant, for example.

 Holistic and dynamic approach to understanding decisions (fly modified from Kim et. al. 2021).